 Then it’s time to speak to the Food Safety Authority of Ireland, your local office of the Health Service Executive, and the National Standards Authority.
 Otherwise, you can’t serve up those tasty Irish breakfasts.
 And a B&B without the second ‘B’ is just, well, a bed.

 Once your B&B website’s up and running, you might want to invest in translating it to some other languages.
-After the US and UK, the next-largest groups of Irish visitors come from Germany, France and Spain, so those languages are a good place to start.
+After the US and UK, the next-largest groups of visitors to Ireland come from Germany, France and Spain, so those languages are a good place to start.

 Next, you should list your B&B with Fáilte Ireland, which is established under the National Tourism Development Authority.
 It’s an official state organisation and, as a member, you’ll be listed on the two most visited tourist sites: Discover Ireland and Ireland.com.
 It’s also a good idea to have a presence on social media, like Facebook, Instagram and Twitter.